Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

 Let us first consider the case in which $i = 1$.
-The synchronization $\rd$ $a_1$ has just finished executing is called at the end of the execution of Procedure $\p(d_1)$ called at Line~\ref{MainFireworks'Call} of Procedure~$\ite(d_1)$.
-As $d_1 \geq \dist$, by Lemma~\ref{lemmaFireworks}, when $a_1$ finishes executing Pattern $\rd$, and thus $\p(d_1)$, agents have met or $a_2$ has completed the execution of the first part of Procedure $\ite(d_1)$.
-This means that when $a_1$ has finished executing the first synchronization $\rd$, either agents have met or $a_2$ has at least begun the execution of the first synchronization $\rd$.
+The synchronization $\rd$ {$a_2$} has just finished executing is called at the end of the execution of Procedure $\p(d_1)$ called at line~\ref{MainFireworks'Call} of Procedure~$\ite(d_1)$.
+Since $d_1 \geq \dist$, in view of Lemma~\ref{lemmaFireworks}, when {$a_2$} completes the execution of the first synchronization $\rd$ and thus the execution of $\p(d_1)$, either the agents have met or {$a_1$} has completed the execution of the first part of Procedure $\ite(d_1)$ \ie begun the execution of the first synchronization $\rd$.

-Let us now make the assumption that, for every power of two $d_1 \geq \dist$, during an execution of Procedure $\ite(d_1)$, there exists an integer $j$ between 1 and $d_1 (2d_1 (d_1 + 1) + 1)$ such that when agent $a_1$ has finished executing the $j$-th synchronization $\rd$, either agents have met or $a_2$ has at least begun the execution of the $j$-th synchronization $\rd$, and prove that when $a_1$ has finished executing the $(j + 1)$-th synchronization $\rd$, either agents have met or $a_2$ has at least begun the execution of the $(j + 1)$-th synchronization $\rd$.
-Let us assume by contradiction that when $a_1$ has finished executing the $(j + 1)$-th synchronization $\rd$, $a_2$ has neither met $a_1$ nor started executing the $(j + 1)$-th synchronization $\rd$.
+Let us now make the assumption that for any power of two $d_1 \geq \dist$, during any execution of Procedure $\ite(d_1)$, there exists an integer $j$ {from 1 to $d_1 (2d_1 (d_1 + 1) + 1) + 1$} such that when agent {$a_2$} completes the execution of the $j$-th synchronization $\rd$, either the agents have met or {$a_1$} has at least started the execution of the $j$-th synchronization $\rd$, and prove that when {$a_2$} completes the execution of the $(j + 1)$-th synchronization $\rd$, either the agents have met or {$a_1$} has at least started the execution of the same synchronization $\rd$.
+Let us assume by contradiction that when {$a_2$ finishes} executing the $(j + 1)$-th synchronization $\rd$, {$a_1$} has neither met {$a_2$} nor started executing the $(j + 1)$-th synchronization $\rd$.

-After executing the $j$-th synchronization $\rd$, $a_1$ executes Line~\ref{callFL} or Line~\ref{callBO} of Algorithm $\ite(d_1)$ and thus either Pattern $\fl$ or Pattern $\bo$, depending on the bits of its transformed label.
-By Lemmas~\ref{lem:fl:di} and~\ref{lem:bo}, as $d_1 \geq D$, if $a_2$ is still executing the $j$-th synchronization $\rd$, whichever pattern $a_1$ executes, it pushes the execution of the $j$-th synchronization $\rd$ by $a_2$.
-By assumption, when $a_1$ finishes executing Line~\ref{callFL} or Line~\ref{callBO} of Algorithm $\ite(d_1)$ after the $j$-th synchronization $\rd$, agents have not met which implies that $a_2$ has finished executing the $j$-th synchronization $\rd$.
+After executing the $j$-th synchronization $\rd$, {$a_2$} executes line~\ref{callFL} or line~\ref{callBO} of Algorithm $\ite(d_1)$ and thus either Pattern $\fl$ or Pattern $\bo$, depending on the bits of its transformed label. {The induction hypothesis implies that the execution of the $j$-th synchronization $\rd$ by $a_1$ precedes the execution by $a_2$ of either $\fl$ or $\bo$ between the $j$-th and the $(j + 1)$-th synchronisation $\rd$}.
+In view of Lemmas~\ref{lem:fl:di} and~\ref{lem:bo}, as $d_1 \geq D$, whichever pattern {$a_2$} executes, it pushes the execution of the $j$-th synchronization $\rd$ by {$a_1$}.
+By assumption, when {$a_2$} finishes executing line~\ref{callFL} or line~\ref{callBO} of Algorithm $\ite(d_1)$ after the $j$-th synchronization $\rd$, the agents have not met which implies that {$a_1$} has finished executing the $j$-th synchronization $\rd$.